Northern Sea Oats

 Northern Sea Oats Care Must-Knows

-Northern sea oats is a great grass for part-shade sites.
+Northern sea oats are a great grass for part-shade sites.
 Many grasses demand full sun for strong, upright growth and good color, but this tough perennial grows best in partial shade.
 Count on its leaves to take on a dark green color in partial shade; full-sun plants have light green foliage.
-Northern sea oats grows well in fertile soil and moist, well-drained sites.
+Northern sea oats grow well in fertile soil and moist, well-drained sites.
 It will tolerate drought with ease once it establishes a strong root system.

 There's rarely a need to plant more than one clump of Northern sea oats.
-This native grass spreads slowly by its rhizome habit of growth and quickly through reseeding.
+This native grass spreads slowly through its rhizome habit of growth and quickly through reseeding.
 Prolific seed heads cast out seed in fall and the following spring will reveal a host of new Northern sea oats plants.
 The seedlings are easy to remove but the task can be time-consuming.
 Prevent bold reseeding by cutting off seed stalks in late summer.

 Plant Northern Sea Oats With:

 This native perennial gets its name from the shape of its unusual flowers, which resemble the heads of snapping turtles.
 It's a good choice for heavy, wet soils and spreads to form dense colonies of upright stems bearing pink, rose, or white flowers from late summer into fall.
 It grows best in some shade, but tolerates full sun with adequate moisture.

 For a fall show, plant leadwort.
 Its gentian-blue late-season flowers often continue to bloom even as the foliage turns brilliant red-orange in fall, making an outstanding autumn display.
 This plant is also sometimes called plumbago, but it's different from shrubby tropical plumbago.
 Use it as a groundcover that spreads well when in conditions it likes -- dry sites in full sun to partial shade.